Chicago Child Custody Lawyer

 Comprehensive Child Custody Support in Hinsdale, Cook County, DuPage County, Will County & Kane County

 There is no issue as contentious or more likely to drain your emotions as a child custody battle (known in courts as an allocation of parental responsibilities).
 Before you begin, you need an objective assessment of your strengths and weaknesses.
 You need a family law team in Chicago that will provide honest advice and a thorough cost-benefit analysis.
-And you need a team that has the "know-how" to get you across the finish line.
+You also need a team that has the "know-how" to get you across the finish line.

 At Reed, Centracchio & Associates, LLC, our Chicago child custody attorneys have a track record of turning challenging child custody cases into successes.
 Some of our most notable child custody achievements have started with clients accused and judged of misconduct.
 Yet, by listening to our clients, uncovering the truth, and crafting strategic plans, our child custody lawyers have transformed cases into victories where our clients regained custody.